UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 ### 9. One step at the time

 Rome wasn't built in a day.
+I think that's enough said.

 ### &nbsp;